ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>When initializing or fetching data upon entering a screen, it’s crucial to select the right trigger point for loading the initial data…</blockquote>

 <h3>4.
-Difference Between SDK-Based Apps and Normal Android Apps - <a href="https://medium.com/@anandgaur22/difference-between-sdk-based-apps-and-normal-android-apps-4a2e2c74a939" target="_blank" rel="noopener noreferrer">link</a></h3>
+SwiftUI vs Jetpack Compose: A Guide for Cross-Platform UI Development - <a href="https://medium.com/@omz1990/swiftui-vs-jetpack-compose-a-guide-for-cross-platform-ui-development-bcc6c559f648" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anand Gaur`**
+✍️ **posted by `Omar Mujtaba`**

-<blockquote>In Android development, you might come across two types of applications: SDK-based apps and normal apps.
-While both are Android…</blockquote>
+<blockquote>When working on a side project where I needed to build matching Android and iOS native apps, I wanted to learn both SwiftUI and Jetpack…</blockquote>

 <h3>5.
 Why Does The Mobile Industry Copy Apple? - <a href="https://medium.com/macoclock/why-does-the-mobile-industry-copy-apple-dbb04b44b88d" target="_blank" rel="noopener noreferrer">link</a></h3>